 Patrick Wilson is a critically acclaimed and award-winning actor who has quickly become well-known for his body of work.

-In September 2013, Wilson reunited with Rose Byrne in Insidious Chapter 2, a James Wan-directed film that opened at #1, becoming the 2nd highest September opening of all time.
+In September 2013, Wilson reteamed with Rose Byrne for the sequel Insidious Chapter 2, a James Wan-directed film that opened at #1, becoming the 2nd highest September opening of all time.
 Wilson teamed up with Wan once again for the highly anticipated horror film, The Conjuring, which opened at #1 to rave reviews, and went on to become one of the top five highest grossing supernatural films of all time.
-Wilson will reprise the role of “Ed Warren” in The Conjuring 2: The Enfield Poltergeist, scheduled for release on June 10, 2016.
-He was recently seen in Home Sweet Hell.
-Other films scheduled for a 2015 release include Big Stone Gap, The Man on Carrion Road; Zipper, Bone Tomahawk and The Blunderer.
+Wilson reprised the role of “Ed Warren” in The Conjuring 2: The Enfield Poltergeist.
+He can also be seen in Home Sweet Hell.
+Other films include Big Stone Gap, The Man on Carrion Road; Zipper, Bone Tomahawk and The Blunderer.
 Wilson’s production company, Lost Rhino Films, recently released Let’s Kill Ward’s Wife.
-A second title from Lost Rhino Films, Caught Stealing is currently in the works.
+A second title from Lost Rhino Films, Caught Stealing, is currently in the works.